le grand Be et le petit bele grand Be et le petit be

 ©le grand Be et le petit be|Noe C. photography

-High tides in Brittany
+Spring tides in Brittany

 6 spots to observe unique sights

 In Brittany, the sea recedes every day.
 Six hours later, it comes back… It’s the changing of the tides.
-Depending on the coefficients, they can be small or big; above 100, it’s known as a high tide.
+Depending on the coefficients, they can be small or big; above 100, it’s known as a spring tide.
 From 15 to 18 November 2024, from 30 January to 2 February, and from 28 February to 4 March 2025, landscapes that are inaccessible the rest of the year are revealed.
 Be sure to get the best seats!

 In the blink of an eye